joelgratcyk/joelgratcyk/README.md

 ## Hi there, I'm Joel 👋

 I'm a tinkerer at Fried Egg Burger.
-I'm registered by first domain in 1997, started using WordPress in 2004, and have visited 6 of the 7 contienents (so far).
+I registered by first domain in 1997, started using WordPress in 2004, and have visited 6 of the 7 contienents (so far).

 Find out more about me at https://joel.gr.